-where $\theta$ is a tunable threshold, and where $\ell$ is the minimum ICR distance defined by:
+where θ is a tunable threshold, and where l is the minimum ICR distance defined by:

-$$\ell(C_k, \Xi) = \min ICR(C_k, C_t) \quad C_k \notin \Xi, C_t \in \Xi.$$ (11)
+$$\ell(C_k, \Xi) = \min_t ICR(C_k, C_t) \quad C_k \notin \Xi, C_t \in \Xi.$$ (11)

-Additionally there is no significant overlap between $C_m$ and any of the clusters in set $\Xi$ .
+Additionally there is no significant overlap between C_m and any of the clusters in set Ξ .
 This procedure is conducted iteratively until no further reliable clusters remain.
-For each new added cluster, the 50% best-fitting frames (according to likelihood) are used to re-estimate a new speaker model.
-In contrast to previous work [32] the outputs of both the bottom-up and top-down systems are utilised in order to select frames for re-estimating new speaker models in the case of unmatched clusters.
+For each newly added cluster, the 50% best-fitting frames (according to likelihood) are used to re-estimate a new speaker model.
+In contrast to previous work [35] the outputs of both the bottom-up and top-down systems are utilized in order to select frames for re-estimating new speaker models in the case of un-matched clusters.
 This acts to purify the speaker models.
 Further purification is achieved by training models using only the best fitting data and thus better speaker diarization performance is expected.
-This approach can be regarded as an extension to the work in [30, 32] which accepts matched clusters only.
+This approach can be regarded as an extension to the work in [33], [35] which accepts matched clusters only.